“This calendar keeps time to remember God’s Salvation Story. The stories of God breaking into our darkness. Stories of God’s work in our lives.”

 Where, however, do we tell people the meaning of those colors?
 Where do we post the calendar so people who want to know what time it is?
 We know what November means.
 Do we know what Advent means?
 Can we visualize the cycle of our liturgical life, marking time each year as we follow the life of Jesus?
 The Church gives us that visible calendar in the Liturgical wheel – a circular calendar with days of the year that march us through the seasons.

-The Christian year is beginning again soon – on December 2nd, the First Sunday of Advent.
+The Christian year is beginning again soon, on the First Sunday of Advent.
 I invite you to keep time with children, youth and adults in your church by posting a liturgical calendar in a visible place.
 “Where can I find one?” you ask.

-Here is a link to a liturgical calendar for your church, especially for the 2014-2015 Liturgical Year.
+Here is a link to a liturgical calendar, for the Liturgical Year.
 It can be duplicated and handed out, pinned to a bulletin board or made into placemats.
 It can even be enlarged to take a more prominent place in your church’s hallway or entrance.
 It can be a reminder to all that they are entering a place that marks sacred time.

 If you’d like one with your church’s name on it, email firstname.lastname@example.org, putting “Liturgical calendar” followed by your church name in the subject line.
 You will receive a printable pdf file just for your church!